The lesson of causal discovery algorithms for quantum correlations: Causal explanations of Bell-inequality violations require fine-tuning: Causal discovery algorithms

 We previously highlighted the fact that the causal discovery algorithms of Refs.~\cite{Pearl2009} and \cite{Spirtes2001} apply the principle of minimality within the set of causal structures that are consistent with the CI relations in the observed distribution, not within the set of those that are consistent with the observed distribution itself.
 This can be a problem because these two sets of causal structures can be different~\cite{Verma1993}.

 It is best to illustrate this with an example.
 Consider the case of a triple of observed variables, $X$, $Y$ and $Z$.
 We will compare two causal models.
 The first posits a latent variable $\lambda$ which has a direct causal influence on all three observed variables.
-The second posits three latent variables, $\lambda$, $\mu$ and $\nu$, each of which has a direct causal influence on a distinct pair of observed variables~\footnote{This causal scenario has also been considered in the context of a discussion of nonclassical correlations in Ref.~\cite{Fritz2012}.}.
+The second posits three latent variables, $\lambda$, $\mu$ and $\nu$, each of which has a direct causal influence on a distinct pair of observed variables~\footnote{This causal scenario has also been considered in the context of a discussion of quantum correlations in Refs.~\cite{Branciard,Fritz2012}.}.
 The two models are illustrated in Fig.~\ref{fig:XYZ-hvar}.

 The two structures imply precisely the same set of CI relations among the observed variables, namely, the null set.
 However, there are distributions over the triple of observed variables that are only consistent with the first model and not the second.
-For instance, a joint distribution wherein the three observed variables $X$, $Y$ and $Z$ are close to perfectly correlated\footnote{We cannot take the case where they are perfectly correlated because we want our example to be of a distribution that is faithful to the first causal structure and perfect correlation would imply that any two variables are conditionally independent given the third.} cannot be generated from the second causal structure for any choice of causal parameters.
+For instance, a joint distribution wherein the three observed variables $X$, $Y$ and $Z$ are close to perfectly correlated\footnote{We cannot take the case where they are perfectly correlated because we want our example to be of a distribution that is faithful to the first causal structure and perfect correlation would imply that any two variables are conditionally independent given the third.} cannot be generated from the second causal structure for any choice of causal parameters~\cite{SteudelAy,Fritz2012}.
 Therefore, if this is the distribution one has observed, then the second causal structure is not a candidate for the underlying causal model.
 However, the CI relations one observes for such a distribution \emph{are} consistent with the second causal structure.
-So if the input to one's causal discovery algorithm is limited to these relations, the algorithm can return a causal structure that is inconsistent with the observed distribution.
-Indeed, Occam's razor prefers the second structure to the first, so the causal algorithms would output a causal structure that is actually inconsistent with the observed distribution.
+So if the input to one's causal discovery algorithm is limited to these relations, then the algorithm can return a causal structure that is inconsistent with the observed distribution.
+Indeed, because the first causal structure can simulate the second, the principle of minimality would naturally lead one to prefer the second, even though it is inconsistent with the observed distribution.

-We will see that this sort of failure mode of the causal discovery algorithms is exactly what occurs when one applies them to correlations that violate a Bell inequality.
+We will see that this deficiency of CI-based causal discovery algorithms becomes manifest when one applies them to correlations that violate a Bell inequality.